This post may contain affiliate links. Please read our disclosure policy.

 If you’re using any fruit to sweeten the celery juice, I found that it helps to alternate between the celery and the fruit so that the flavors incorporate well together.
 I love using green fruits like apples and pears.

-Tips for making celery juice
+Tips for making this juice recipe

 - Clean the celery well, even if it’s organic.
 The best way to clean celery is to rinse it with cold water while you rub your fingers along the surfaces of the stalk, both on the inside and the outside from top to bottom.
 The bottom of the stalk will especially be dirty since it’s the root of the vegetable.